Racism in the work of Charles Dickens: Fagin and antisemitism in Oliver Twist

 In 1854, The Jewish Chronicle published an article which questioned why "Jews alone should be excluded from the 'sympathizing heart' of this great author and powerful friend of the oppressed".
 Eliza Davis, whose husband had purchased Dickens's home in 1860 when he had put it up for sale, wrote to Dickens in protest against his portrayal of Jews (specifically Fagin), arguing that he had "encouraged a vile prejudice against the despised Hebrew", and that he had done a great wrong to the Jewish people.
-Dickens had described her husband at the time of the sale as a "Jewish moneylender", though the former would eventually describe the latter as an "honest gentleman".
+Dickens had described her husband at the time of the sale as a "Jewish moneylender" (but also as an "honest gentleman").

 Dickens protested that he was merely being factual about the realities of street crime in London in his depiction of criminals in their "squalid misery", yet he took Mrs Davis's complaint seriously; he halted the printing of Oliver Twist, and changed the text for the parts of the book that had not been set, which is why Fagin is called "the Jew" 257 times in the first 38 chapters, but barely at all in the next 179 references to him.
 In his later novel Our Mutual Friend, he created the character of Riah (meaning "friend" in Hebrew), whose goodness, Vallely writes, is almost as complete as Fagin's evil.
 Riah says in the novel: "Men say, 'This is a bad Greek, but there are good Greeks.
 This is a bad Turk, but there are good Turks.'
 Not so with the Jews ... they take the worst of us as samples of the best ..."
 Davis sent Dickens a copy of the Hebrew bible in gratitude.
 Dickens not only toned down Fagin's Jewishness in revised editions of Oliver Twist, but he removed Jewish elements from his depiction of Fagin in his public readings from the novel, omitting nasal voice mannerisms and body language he had included in earlier readings.